Jamaican Americans: Dances and songs

 Jamaica's most popular musical forms are reggae and dancehall.
 There are also others such as "dub poetry" or chanted verses, Ska and Rocksteady, with its emotionally charged, celebrative beat.
 Jamaican Americans also listen to a great variety of other music such as: jazz, calypso, soca, rap, classical music, gospel and "high-church" choirs.

 Actors

 Notable Jamaican-American actors include Jada Pinkett Smith, Kerry Washington, Sheryl Lee Ralph and Harry Belafonte.

 Cuisine

 In Miami and Brooklyn, especially in the neighborhood of Flatbush along Flatbush, Nostrand, Utica and Church Avenues, one sees groceries filled with a variety of Caribbean cuisines, including sugar cane, jelly, coconut and yams.

 Traditional costumes

 In New York City, Jamaican Americans participate in the Caribbean Labor day parade in Brooklyn annually and dress in lavish and colorful costumes during the Brooklyn celebration along Eastern Parkway.

+There is also a Jamaican American flag representing their heritage in the United States.
+The flag is a blending of the American flag and the Jamaican flag.
+Many Jamaican Americans tend to fly solely the Jamaican flag.

 Sports

 A number of Jamaican Americans have excelled in international competition and carried home many trophies.
 Donald Quarrie won the 200 and the 4 × 100 meters relay Olympic Gold Medal.
 Merlene Ottey won the 200 and the 4 × 100 meters relay.
 George Headley, who was born in Panama in 1909, transported to Cuba, grew up in Jamaica. and lived in the United States.
 Sanya Richards-Ross won gold in the 400 metres after finishing third at the 2008 Summer Olympics.
 Richards-Ross has also won Olympic gold in the 4×400 meters relay at the 2004 Summer Olympics, the 2008 Summer Olympics, and the 2012 Summer Olympics.
 She was the best 400m runner in the world for a decade, ranking No. 1 in the world from 2005-2009 and again in 2012.

 Several Jamaican-Americans, including Jeff Cunningham, Robin Fraser, and Mark Chung have played for the United States national soccer team.

 There have also been many Jamaican-American NBA players including Patrick Ewing, Ben Gordon, Andre Drummond, Roy Hibbert, Andrew Kennedy, and Omari Johnson.

 Notable Jamaican-American NFL football players includes Patrick Chung, Atari Bigby, Nevin Lawson, Orlando Franklin, Kenrick Ellis, Ryan McBean and Laken Tomlinson.

 There are also several Jamaican-American world-renowned boxers including boxing greats Mike Tyson and Floyd Mayweather Jr.